+You need to sit down with security people and talk to them to understand what they’re trying to do.
+I find tremendous value in understanding the control behind the process because the process is just trying to put control in force.
 So that’s the goal.
-Security people will tell you that the reason why this process exists is for this control eg. application security.
-And you ask what it means?
+Security people will tell you that the reason why this process exists is for this control, e.g., application security.
 Security doesn’t want the source code tampered with.
-Then you can partner with them to find the best way of doing that.
-But if you fight the process, it’s not going to work.
+You need to partner with them to find the best way.
+But if you fight the process, it’s going to fail.

-Threat models are brilliant and it’s worth talking about techniques that make Security easier.
-Mike, do you remember the first project you and I brought into threat modelling?
-We spoke to a Security guy called Bill Pellet who is a good friend of mine.
+Threat models are brilliant, and techniques that make Security easier are worth discussing.
+We remember the first project we brought into threat modeling.
+We spoke to a Security guy called Bill Pellet, a good friend.
 And his reaction was: ‘No, you’re not doing this!’.
-So we went off, discovered threat modelling and worked out how to do it, and then come back to him with threat modelling.
-And I was expecting another tough time, but his response was: ‘This is amazing.
-I love what you’ve done but you’ve missed something’.
+So we went off, discovered threat modeling and worked out how to do it, and then came back to him with threat modeling.
+And I was expecting another challenging time, but his response was: ‘This is amazing.
+I love what you’ve done, but you’ve missed something….
 We felt brilliant.
 I couldn’t believe how warm his reception was.
 And I’ve experienced that ever since.
 When you come to the Security Team and say: ‘This is what I think you want to do.
-And this is how I think we should do it.’.
+And this is how we should do it.’.
 You’re opening up the conversation.

 Microsoft Stride Security Threat Model

 I remember that.
 It was a long time ago, maybe 15 years?
-It’s the Microsoft threat model using STRIDE model so it’s very application centric.
-A manager, engineer and product owner can be in one room together working through that process and following that STRIDE exercise.
-It’s actually quite a fun activity as well.
-But it’s a really good way of designing security into your workload.
-At the end you can validate with a walkthrough with a cybersecurity architect or somebody who knows security and the process is actually really good.
-We’re taking responsibility for design and security into our system.
-And there’s never been a threat modelling exercise where we haven’t surfaced value or requirements that we’ve just got to address.
+It’s the Microsoft threat model using the STRIDE model, so it’s very application-centric.
+A manager, engineer, and product owner can be in one room together, working through that process and following that STRIDE exercise.
+It’s a fun activity as well.
+But it’s an excellent way of designing security into your workload.
+Ultimately, you can validate with a walkthrough with a cybersecurity architect or somebody who knows security, and the process is excellent.
+We’re taking responsibility for the design and security of our system.
+And there’s never been a threat modeling exercise where we haven’t surfaced value or requirements that we’ve just got to address.

 Another great piece is identifying a developer to be a security champion.
-And it isn’t about always identifying the most senior developer.
-It’s just about identifying a developer who’s interested in security, stride security and expending extra effort to inform this person, so they learn all the controls and process etc., so they can then help out the team.
-So it’s a win win for everyone.
+And it is about more than identifying the most senior developer.
+It’s just about placing a developer interested in security, stride security, and expending extra effort to inform this person.
+Hence, they learn all the controls and processes to help the team.
+So it’s a win-win for everyone.

-One big enabler is baking in security guardrails into your environment as much as possible.
-There’s a fine balancing act of not stopping things going ahead.
-In every ecosystem we’ve worked in, we’ve had guardrails in place that give you baseline security: encryption, address encryption of transit and everything was tagged.
+One significant enabler is baking security guardrails into your environment as much as possible.
+There’s a delicate balancing act of not stopping things going ahead.
+In every ecosystem we’ve worked in, we’ve had guardrails that give you baseline security: encryption, address encryption of transit, and everything tagged.
 There’s a whole foundational layer.
-Now you can use things like AWS config, or SCP to put that in place.
-But having those enabling constraints in place, allows you to have a higher order conversation about application security.
+Now you can use things like AWS config or SCP to implement that.
+But those enabling constraints allow you to have a higher-order conversation about application security.
+It complements security design.

-That’s a really good point.
-I think it complements security design.
-We were introducing a team to serverless and one of the things we did was to introduce cfn-lint and cfn-nag.
-CFN is a very opinionated validator that will go through your CloudFormation and highlight things that could be tightened up, which is a really good way of being proactive by asking are we going out with the most secure settings or should we be looking at defaults or encryption?
+We were introducing a team to serverless, and one of the things we did was to introduce cfn-lint and cfn-nag.
+CFN is a very opinionated validator that will go through your CloudFormation and highlight things that the team could tighten up, which is an excellent way of being proactive by asking are going out with the most secure settings or if we should be looking at defaults or encryption?
 Is our resource policy a wild card?
-That can really help find things that may be slipping through the cracks in relation to the implementation.
-So there’s tonnes of good tools out there.
+That can help find things that may be slipping through the cracks concerning the implementation.
+So there are tonnes of good tools out there.